foldda/charian/README.md

 - **Data communication** - for sending complex structured data in a serialized form over the network;
 - **Integration and ETL solutions** - for transferring data of changing data models across applications via simple, static pipelines.

-Charian uses a schemaless format called "Recursive Delimited Array" or RDA[^1] in its data encoding, so it does not need to be configured or compiled to a specific data model and is one-size-fits-all.
-Charian's unique approach, compared to traditional schema-based serialization tools and systems, has many advantages such as being -
+Charian serialization uses a schemaless text-encoding format called "Recursive Delimited Array" or RDA[^1], so it's one-size-fits-all, meaning it does not require any configuration or compilation to a specific data model.
+Charian's unique approach, compared to traditional schema-based serialization tools and systems, has many advantages -

 [^1]: RDA (Recursive Delimited Array) is a delimited text data encoding format that uses multiple delimiters that can be dynamically defined and expanded.
 An RDA-encoded string provides an encoded storage space accessible as a multidimensional array.